hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 [inventory][inventory].
 They contain the variables that the tasks of the role use.
 Each site uses a different inventory and, thus, different host files to allow for site-specific configurations as shown below.
-There is no other group-specific configuration of the VPN servers in the `group_vars` of `node1` in each site.
+There is no other group-specific configuration of the VPN servers in the `group_vars` in each site.

 The Ansible hosts are defined as follows in the files `site1/hosts` and `site2/hosts`: